elastic/apm-pipeline-library/docs/CONTRIBUTING.md

 There are two primary ways to help:

-* Using the issue tracker, and
+* Using the issue tracker
-* Changing the code-base.
+* Changing the codebase

 ## Using the issue tracker

 Use the issue tracker to suggest feature requests, report bugs, and ask questions.
 This is also a great way to connect with the developers of the project as well as others who are interested in this solution.

 Use the issue tracker to find ways to contribute.
-Find a bug or a feature, mention in the issue that you will take on that effort, then follow the "Changing the code-base" guidance below.
+Find a bug or a feature, mention in the issue that you will take on that effort, then follow the "Changing the codebase" guidance below.

 ## Changing the code-base